 – From 1988, one third of the Kubuqi desert has now been greened

 – Shifting sands were an issue, but plants were planted to grip into the sand.
-Specifically, licorice crops were grown first to add integrity to the soil, and after about 4 years, grapes, tomatoes and potatoes could start growing with increased soil integrity
+Specifically, licorice crops were grown first to add integrity to the soil, and after a number of years, grapes, tomatoes and potatoes could start growing with increased soil integrity

 Loess Plateau, China

-- Fortunately, part of the success of the project came down to the fact that enough deep reservoirs of soil remained, even after centuries of erosion, and could serve as a basis for restoration … seeds still remained in the ground.
+– A large part of the success of the project was due to the deep reservoirs of soil that remained, and seeds that still remained in the ground.
 Without these things, restoration may not have been possible, or may have had limits.

-– Results of the project were lifting 2.5 million people were lifted out of poverty, farmers’ incomes doubled, employment diversified, sedimentation in rivers and waterways decreased, food supplies were secured, and other benefits
+– Results of the project were lifting 2.5 million people + out of poverty, farmers’ incomes doubled, employment diversified, sedimentation in rivers and waterways decreased, food supplies were secured, and other benefits

 – Project costs went into the hundreds of millions (up to $500 million between the World Bank and partners in China), and required multi level co-operation and communication

-– Land rights were a challenge for the Loess Plateau – land rights were leased out and extended out to decades to give incentive to locals to take care of the land
+– Land rights were a challenge – land rights were leased out and extended out to decades to give incentive to locals to take care of the land

 – Long term concerns with the restoration might be management of soil sedimentation and low crop diversity

 – This land has been restored since 15 years ago, but re greening only took a few years

 Burkina Faso, Africa

-- The result, says a report by the International Food policy research institute, has been extra 500,000 tonnes of food grown in the country with the fastest growing population in the world, as well as an increase in biodiversity and incomes
+– Results were an extra 500,000 tonnes of food grown in the country, as well as an increase in biodiversity and incomes

-- The FMNR approach has increased resiliency and decreased Niger’s dependency on external food aid.
+– Niger has also increased it’s resiliency, and decreased it’s dependency on external food aid

-– Other benefits include carbon storage, people can use trees for wood, trees can protect soil from sun or let it through in the colder months when the leaves drop off the trees.
+– Other benefits include carbon storage, using trees for wood, and trees protecting soil from sun in the summer (whilst letting sun through in colder months when leaves drop).
 The trees can also nourish soil better, meaning it holds water better, and it has more nutrients to increase yields

 – Gao trees in Niger are an example of a local tree that works really well in this area